• Templates & Playbooks

 Learn more about Mixmax

 The difference between a 2% reply rate and a 52% reply rate isn't luck.
 It's a system.
 Most reps are stuck with the industry average because their process is broken.
-They send generic, self-centered emails and give up after one or two attempts.
+They send generic emails and give up after one or two attempts.
 Top performers, however, operate differently.
-They build their outreach on a foundation of solid research, a clear message, and disciplined follow-up.
-They know that most replies come from the third or fourth touch, not the first.
-We’ve compiled the cold email templates for B2B SaaS AEs that these top performers use, along with the exact follow-up strategies that turn silence into pipeline.
+They know exactly how to write a cold email that gets replies for B2B SaaS.
+This playbook outlines the cold email sequence best practices that drive high reply rates, whether you're in restaurant SaaS or another niche.
+We’ve compiled the top-performing cold email templates for B2B HR tech demo booking and the follow-up strategies that turn silence into pipeline.

 Key Takeaways